danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 1. Before starting any recording in TTA, the Launcher needs to be installed.
 For this press the **Download** button at the upper right corner and click then on Download.
    <br>![](/exercises/ex1/images/Launcher_Setup.png)
 3. Run the Launcher Setup from Downloads and wait for it to completed.
-Close the success message
+If it is already installed, please use the update option.
+Close the success message.

 ## Exercise 1.3 - Initial Setup of the automated test case